Nishit3479/8-Queens/README.md

 				                  { 0, 0, 0, 0},
 				                  { 0, 0, 0, 0}};

+All the changes have to be done in BT.java program file.

 Any queries/doubts regarding the program ?
 Feel free to ping me up anytime.
 I will try to resolve it as soon as possible.